 Electrification and Demand Response

-With the increasing electrification of transportation and heating, EMS will assume a critical role in balancing energy demand, optimizing charging schedules, and minimizing grid stress.
+With the increasing electrification of transportation and heating, EMS will be critical in balancing energy demand, optimizing charging schedules, and minimizing grid stress.
 Demand response programs will become even more sophisticated, providing a responsive and efficient grid.

 Conclusion